dynamsoft-docs/capture-vision-docs/architecture/image-processing/document-normalization.md

 # Section 3 - Document Normalization

 Document Normalization is one of the key features of Dynamsoft Document Normalizer (DDN).
-In this section, the library performs a series of image processing on the target ROI to convert the irregular shaped image into a standard rectangular image.
+In this section, the library performs a series of image-processing on the target ROI to convert the irregular shaped image into a standard rectangular image.

 ## Main Features